 See you soon!

-- prepare a one-minute monologue, part of a song, and something original
+- prepare a one-minute monologue, part of a song, and something original (original material is optional for our two-week intensive auditions)

-- bring cash or a check (made out to The Performing Arts Project) for the $35 application fee, or pay in advance via the Paypal Button at the bottom of this page
+- bring cash or a check (made out to The Performing Arts Project) for the $35 application fee, or pay in advance via the Paypal button at the bottom of this page

 Sometimes you just can’t get there.
 Have no fear: we still want to meet you.
 Set up a camera and let us get to know you electronically.
 First, read the instructions for the live auditions above – the same principles apply.
 We want you to be yourself and do work that you like.
 No formality is required.
 You are strongly encouraged to be imaginative and creative with your video submission.
 Think: “How can I let them know what makes me unique?”